w3f/Grants-Program/applications/application-template.md

 ### Overview

 Please provide the following:
-  * If the name of the project is not descriptive, a tag line (one sentence summary) of the project.
+  * If the name of your project is not descriptive, a tag line (one sentence summary).
-  * A brief description of the project.
+  * A brief description of your project.
-  * An indication of how the project relates to / integrates into Substrate / Polkadot / Kusama.
+  * An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
   * An indication of why your team is interested in creating this project.

 ### Project Details
-We expect the teams to already have a solid idea about the project's expected final state.
+We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

 * Mockups/designs of any UI components
 * Data models / API specifications of the core functionality
 * An overview of the technology stack to be used
 * Documentation of core components, protocols, architecture, etc. to be deployed
 * PoC/MVP or other relevant prior work or research on the topic
+* What your project is _not_ or will _not_ provide or implement
+  * This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit

+Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-* Where and how does the project fit into the ecosystem?
+* Where and how does your project fit into the ecosystem?
+* Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-* What need(s) does the project meet?
+* What need(s) does your project meet?
 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   * If so, how is your project different?
   * If not, are there similar projects in related ecosystems?